ramxcodes/Satoru-Gojo-Landing-Page/README.md

 ### Media
 Replace the existing `video.mp4` file with your own video content if desired.
 Ensure that the video file is compatible with modern browsers.

-## Contributing
-Contributions are welcome!
-If you find any issues or have ideas for improvements, please open an [issue](https://github.com/your-username/gojo-satoru-website/issues) or submit a [pull request](https://github.com/your-username/gojo-satoru-website/pulls).

-## License
-This project is licensed under the [MIT License](LICENSE).
-Feel free to use, modify, and distribute the code for your own projects.

-Enjoy exploring the world of Satoru Gojo and Jujutsu Kaisen! 🌟